 “The reason I am late for class?
 Well, there was a strange cat in our barn this morning, and I stepped in its poop.
 Therefore, I first had to clean my shoes before I could go to school.
 That’s the reason.
 Really!”
-A similar pretext was made in the year 1040, by a bunch of Frisians who said they had sailed to the North Pole, saw world’s end, and escaped many great dangers.
+A similar pretext was made in the year 1040, by a bunch of Frisians who said they had sailed to the North Pole, escaped many great dangers, and even saw World’s End.
 It is a story of bribe and prejudice.

-Below the English translation of this thousand year old lie recorded by magister Adam of Bremen (originally the town of Bremen was called Bremum) in his Gesta Hammaburgensis ecclesiae pontificum ‘Deeds of bishops of the Hamburg church’ written in ca. 1075.
+Below the English translation of this thousand year old lie recorded by magister Adam of Bremum (originally the city of Bremen was called Bremum) in his Gesta Hammaburgensis ecclesiae pontificum ‘deeds of bishops of the Hamburg Church’ written circa 1075.
 Magister Adam came from the Margravate of Meissen.
-He was a chronicler connected to the church of Bremen.
+He was a chronicler connected to the church of Bremum.
 Why this context is important, will become clear after reading this post.

-But also a warning before reading: this text is not suitable for underage because of violent scenes.
+But also a warning before reading: this text is not suitable for underage because of violent and near psychedelic scenes.

-Archbishop Adalbert of blessed memory likewise told us that in the days of his predecessor [this is Alebrand, see below] certain noble men of Frisia spread sail to the north for the purpose of ranging through the sea, because the inhabitants claimed that by a direct course toward the north from the mouth of the River Weser one meets with no land but only that sea called the Libersee.
+Archbishop Adalbert of blessed memory likewise told us that in the days of his predecessor [i.e. Alebrand, see below], certain noble men of Frisia spread sail to the north for the purpose of ranging through the sea, because the inhabitants claimed that by a direct course toward the north from the mouth of the River Weser one meets with no land but only that sea called the Libersee.

 The partners pledged themselves under oath to look into this novel claim and, with a joyful call to the oarsmen, set out from the Frisian coast.
 Then, leaving on the one side Denmark, on the other Britain, they came to Orkney.
 And when they had left these islands to their left, while they had Norway on their right, the navigators landed after a long passage on icy Iceland.
 And as they furrowed the seas from that place toward the farthest northern pole, after they saw behind them all the islands spoken about above [namely Vinland -i.e. Newfoundland- and Greenland], they commended their way and venture to Almighty God and the holy confessor Willehad.

 Would, nowadays, a schoolteacher believe such a story for being late for class?
 “I sailed to the Arctic and back, saw the end of the world, escaped from a maelstrom, found a lot of valuables and precious things just laying around on a treasure island, fled from Cyclops and huge dogs, bút I made it back alive from terra incognita; rowing.
 That’s why I’m late, ma’am.”
 No, of course she would not.
-These Frisians were clearly ordinary pirates, raiding with their ship, who knows called the Merrimac, the North Sea.
-It was a made-up story explaining to the ecclesiastical authorities all the booty they were carrying.
+These Frisians were clearly ordinary pirates, raiding with their ship, who knows called the Merrimac, the islands and coasts of the North Sea.
+It was a made-up story explaining to the ecclesiastical authorities all the booty this low-life was carrying.

 But Archbishop Alebrand, apparently, díd believe the story.
 That is, after the Frisians had made offerings to Christ and Saint Willehad.
-That means some of the booty was given to the church.
-Maybe Alebrand’s judgement was clouded, and he wanted to believe they had not been pirating.
+This means concrete, some of the booty was given to the church.
+Maybe, therefore, Alebrand’s judgement was clouded by the shining precious metals, and wanted to believe they had not been pirating, raiding and lord knows what more.
 A man of a pragmatic nature.

-And the lie even grew bigger.
-Adam of Bremen recorded this story, which he must have heard from Alebrand, for true in his above cited Gesta.
+And the lie grew even bigger.
+Adam of Bremum recorded this story, which he must have heard from Alebrand, for true in his above cited Gesta.
 What was magister Adam’s motive to record such a lie?
 Or, did he really believe the miraculous story?
-If the latter is the case, what does that say about the rest of his voluminous and much appreciated work?
-Or, were these so-called euphemistic ‘ranging trips’ still going on when magister Adam wrote down his stuff, decennia later.
-Were these pirates still offering a percentage of their loot and prizes to Christ and Saint Willehad?
+If the latter is the case, what does that say about the rest of his voluminous and by historians much appreciated work?
+Or, were these so-called euphemistic ‘joyful ranging trips’ still going on when magister Adam wrote down his stuff in the Gesta, decennia later?
+Were these pirates still offering a percentage of their loot and prizes to Christ and to Saint Willehad?
 Was his judgement therefore clouded as well?

 Puritans and pirates

 Note 1 – This region, the southern coasts of the North Sea, has a very, very old pirating tradition.
 It dates back to the period of the Great Wandering of People.
-Check out our blog post It all began with piracy to learn how a true pirate culture developed along these shores in Roman times.
+Check our post It all began with piracy to learn how a true pirate culture developed along these shores in Roman times.
+But also heathen Frisian prirates who settled at the Faroes; read our post Latið meg ei á Frísaland fordervast!

 - Barrie, J.M., Peter Pan (1904)